+Institutions shall disclose in the rows:

+The total gross carrying amounts by energy consumption level and by EPC label, with a breakdown by location Total EU area (row 1) and Total non-EU area (row 6), differentiating between loans collateralised by commercial immovable property, loans collateralised by residential immovable property and collateral obtained by taking possession (rows 2-4 and rows 7-9 respectivetly for EU area and for non-EU area).
+In rows 4 and 9 the carrying amount shall be disclosed of the collateral obtained by taking possession, not the value at initial recognition.

+In addition, a breakdown for information on cover pool of covered bonds is requested in rows for the Total EU area and Total non-EU area (rows 1.1 and 6.1 respectively).

+Institutions shall indicate in rows 5 and 10 of the template the extent to which those data are estimated.
+This information is also provided by location Total EU and Total non-EU respectively.
+Row 5 is also a subset of rows 2+3+4 and row 10 is also a subset of 7+8+9, as it shall include the portion of the gross carrying amount of loans where the collaterals’ EP score is estimated and included in the EPC.

-Template 3: Banking book – Indicators of potential climate change transition risk: Alignment metrics.
+Template 3: Banking book – Indicators of potential climate change transition risk: emission intensity per physical output and by sector.
 Flexible format (fixed columns, flexible rows).

-Institutions shall use the following instructions to disclose the information required in ‘Template 3: Banking book - Indicators of potential climate change transition risk: Alignment metrics’, as set out in Annex XXXIX to this Regulation.
+Institutions shall use the following instructions to disclose the information required in ‘Template 3: Banking book - Indicators of potential climate change transition risk: emission intensity per physical output and by sector’, as set out in Annex XXXIX of Implementing Regulation 2024/XXXX.

 Institutions shall disclose in this template information on their alignment efforts with the objectives of the Paris Agreement for a selected number of sectors.
 The disclosures on the alignment shall capture the extent to which financial flows are consistent with a pathway towards low greenhouse gas emissions and climate-resilient development as referred to in the Paris Agreement.
-The economic scenario that describes that decarbonisation pathway is the International Energy Agency (IEA) Net Zero Emissions by 2050 Scenario (NZE2050)*18.
+The economic scenario that describes that decarbonisation pathway is the latest available International Energy Agency (IEA) Net Zero Emissions by 2050 Scenario (NZE2050)*18.
 Institutions shall take into account that scenario.
 Given that the IEA provides scenarios at global level and some specific metrics at European level, institutions are to measure the distance from the IEA scenario benchmarks at global level and, where the specific European level metrics are available, at European level.
+In instances where specific data points for sectors and geographies are not provided within the NZE2050 scenario, institutions may reference alternative credible, scientifically grounded net zero scenarios.

 Institutions that are already estimating information on their sectoral alignment to the Paris Agreement shall disclose the information in this template.
-Institutions are to explain in the narrative part accompanying the template the method used and the data source.
-Those institutions that are not yet estimating their sectoral alignment shall disclose information on their plans to implement a method to estimate and disclose that information.
-In any case, institutions shall start disclosing the information included in this template with first disclosure reference date as of 30 June 2024.